-How Bank Reconciliation Works and Why It's Important
+How Bank Reconciliation Works

 If you’re familiar with balancing your checkbook, then you’re already familiar with bank reconciliation.
 You’re essentially doing the same thing for the same reason.

-- You might write a check to a vendor and reduce your account balance accordingly, but your bank will show a higher balance until it hits your account (these are also known as outstanding checks).
+- You might write a check to a vendor and reduce your account balance on internal systems accordingly, but your bank shows a higher balance until the check hits your account.
+Those checks are known as outstanding checks.

-Likewise, an automatic electronic payment might hit your account a day before or after the end of the month, and you might have expected to see it in a different month.
+- An automatic electronic payment might clear your account a day before or after the end of the month, and you might have expected to see it in a different month.

 A regular review of your accounts can help you identify problems before they get out of hand.